Sign In Register

 Healthcare Facilities366

-Silver Creek has an average annual temperature of 44°F (7°C).
+Silver Creek has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 12°F in January while summers reach 71°F in July.
-Annual precipitation is 31.7 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 31.7 inches.
+The area receives 39.8 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 996 feet.

 Temperature